 Clearly, digital ‘always-on’ businesses, should be taking resilience planning very seriously.
 They should be asking themselves the question: How resilient is the IT infrastructure and systems that we rely on?

-A very common IT strategy for many digital ‘always-on’ start-ups is the use AWS and other branded Cloud services.
+A very common IT strategy for many digital ‘always-on’ start-ups is the use branded Cloud services from one of the hyper-scalers.
 Easy to access and often free, these US-based public Cloud services appear attractive, but when it comes to resilience and business continuity how appropriate are they?
-‘Putting all your eggs in one basket’ is rarely best practice when it comes to resilience and business continuity, but this is exactly what a growing number of ‘always-on’ businesses are doing; price and convenience often overshadow other business imperatives like resilience, control, responsiveness, transparency and flexibility – when something goes wrong at AWS, how easy is it to pick up the phone and talk to someone who can fix it?
+‘Putting all your eggs in one basket’ is rarely best practice when it comes to resilience and business continuity, but this is exactly what a growing number of ‘always-on’ businesses are doing; price and convenience often overshadow other business imperatives like resilience, control, responsiveness, transparency, choice and flexibility.
+Hyper-scalers are great for many things, but when something goes wrong, how easy is it to pick up the phone and talk to someone who can fix it?
+If you’re a big customers perhaps you can get to talk to someone quickly, if you’re a smaller one, it is likely to become much, much harder.

 Returning to the FT article: